quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection confirmation {#sec-confirm}

-Connection establishment uses Initial, Handshake, and Retry packets containing a TLS handshake.
+Connection establishment uses Initial and Handshake packets containing a TLS handshake.
 Connection establishment can therefore be detected using heuristics similar to those used to detect TLS over TCP.
-A client using 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
+A client initiating 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
 Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Initial packet.

-Note that clients send Initial packets before servers do, servers send Handshake packets before  clients do, and only clients send Initial packets with tokens, so the sides of a connection can be generally be confirmed by an on-path observer.
-An attempted connection after Retry can be detected by correlating the token on the Retry with the token on the subsequent Initial packet.
+Note that clients send Initial packets before servers do, servers send Handshake packets before clients do, and only clients send Initial packets with tokens.
+Therefore, identity as a client or server can generally be confirmed by an on- path observer.
+An attempted connection after Retry can be detected by correlating the token on the Retry with the token on the subsequent Initial packet and the Destination Connection ID of the new Initial packet.

 ## Application Identification {#sec-server}